 Our 6 top tips to help you stay on track.

 - Call Quitline 13 7848.
-Our Quit Specialists are friendly.
+Our Quitline counsellors are friendly.
 They understand what it’s like to quit smoking.
 You can also sign up to Quitline’s callback service and receive a regular call in the first few weeks of your quit attempt.
 They'll chat to you about your quitting history, offer tips and help you quit the way you want to.
 Calling Quitline increases your chance of quitting.
-Request a callback and a Quit Specialist will give you a call when you’re free.
+Request a callback and a Quitline counsellor will give you a call when you’re free.

 - Cut yourself some slack.
-Nicotine replacement products and quitting medications increase your chance of quitting (even more so when you use them with Quitline).
-These products can ease nicotine withdrawals such as strong cravings, poor concentration and irritability.
+Nicotine replacement therapy (NRT) and prescribed stop smoking tablets increase your chance of quitting (even more so when you use them with Quitline).
+These medications can ease feelings of nicotine withdrawal such as strong cravings, poor concentration and irritability.
 This gives you more of a chance to focus on replacing old habits with new ones.
 They also cost less than cigarettes.
-Patches, lozenges and gum — and Champix and Zyban — are available on the PBS, so you can get them at a discount.
-See you doctor or call Quitline on 13 7848.
+Patches, lozenges and gum — and prescribed stop smoking tablets — are available on the PBS, so you can get them at a discount.
+See your doctor for more information.

 - Relax.
 Simple deep breathing exercises can release muscle tension and calm the mind.
 Another good option is progressive muscle relaxation.
 This involves counting your breaths and releasing tension from a select group of muscles by holding them tight and then letting go.
 Find out more about progressive muscle relaxation, mindfulness and other relaxation techniques here.